 SPF, or sun protective factor, is a measure of how much UV radiation is required to produce a burn on protected skin (skin with sunscreen on) as opposed to skin without protection.

 It’s best to keep infants out of the sun as much as possible during their first 6 months.
 After that, we recommend a sunscreen specially formulated for babies 6 months and older.
 Typically, these sunscreens contain only physical UV blockers.
-For her own children, Dr. Pivik uses California Baby® (found at Target and on Amazon) and Elta MD Pure® (found at our office).

 You can purchase clothing made specifically for greater sun protection.
 Look for clothing that offers UPF (Ultraviolet Protective Factor) of at least 30.
 Most everyday clothing that’s not specifically made for outdoor use is typically only UPF 7 to 15.